auth0/docs/articles/cms/wordpress/configuration.md

 To configure the *Auth0 for WordPress* plugin, you will need to copy the *Domain*, *Client Id* and *Client Secret* from the *Settings* page of your app in the Auth0 dashboard to the *Basic* settings page of the Auth0 plugin in WordPress.

+**Note:** In order to install or customize plugins, you will need to use a self-hosted WordPress.org site.
+Using the WordPress.com site does not allow installing plugins.

-### Create New App
+### Create a New Client

-You must first create an app in the Auth0 dashboard before you can configure the *Auth0 for WordPress* plugin.
-If you already have created the app you want to connect to WordPress, you can skip to the next section.
+You must first create a client in the Auth0 dashboard before you can configure the *Auth0 for WordPress* plugin.
+If you already have created the client you want to connect to WordPress, you can skip to the next section.

 1. Log in to the [Auth0 dashboard](${manage_url}).
 (If you don't already have an Auth0 account, you can [create one](https://auth0.com).
 2. Navigate to the *Clients* page and click **+ Create Client**.